 The Bay of San Luis Gonzaga is south of San Felipe, past the Enchanted Islands that you can see from the highway.
-It’s a great beach to stop at if you’re driving down the Baja peninsula in a van for a few days.
-There are no towns in this area, just a few fixed and mobile homes and a hotel.
+It’s a great beach to stop at if you’re driving up and down the Baja peninsula in a van for a few days.
+This area has no towns, just a few fixed and mobile homes and a hotel.

 When you get to San Luis Gonzaga, there is a road, a grocery store, and a restaurant called Rancho Grande on one side, and two entrances to the beach on the other.
 One gives access to Alfonsina’s hotel, and the other gives access to Rancho Grande’s land and palapas with grills.
 This ranch is 150 hectares, and there are places to camp right by the water.